Floor Is Lava: Production

 The show is shot at a disused IKEA in Burbank, California.
 Prior to finding the location, multiple Hollywood studios turned down the opportunity to host the show, due to concerns about its messiness.
 The actual formulation of the lava is a closely guarded secret known to only a few crew members, and co-executive producer Anthony Carbone has cited Panda Express's orange chicken as a close approximation.
 At one point, a proposal to add chemicals to make the lava glow in the dark was scrapped after the crew discovered that the formulation would render the lava toxic.
 In order not to break immersion, individual players do not use safety equipment.
 Instead, according to co-executive producer Irad Eyal, "every single object in the game is built and designed from scratch to be able to not only hold up to punishment but protect the contestants."
 According to Carbone, the show purchased and repurposed the volcano used by Kanye West during the Yeezus tour.

 Inspiration for the show includes the Indiana Jones and Night at the Museum film series.
 To the latter point, the setting was initially going to be a natural history museum before being changed to a mansion.
 Video games were also an influence in designing the levels, with the crew specifically citing Uncharted (2007) as an example.
 As such, the courses are designed in a non-linear fashion, with the second half of the first season acting as a "level two" and upping the challenge of the first half.

 Release

 Floor Is Lava was released on June 19, 2020, via Netflix.
 The show's release coincided with several similar shows, such as ABC's Don't and Fox's Ultimate Tag, in what USA Today dubbed the "summer of silliness", while British GQ compared its "silly sets and close awkwardness" to "the belly-laugh slapstick of Japanese game shows" such as Takeshi's Castle.
 The series received renewed focus in December 2020 after being mentioned in the Netflix mockumentary film Death to 2020.
+A Hindi dub of the show was released in 2021, and is presented by Jaaved Jaaferi.

 In April 2021, the series was renewed for a second season, which debuted on June 3, 2022.
 On September 16, 2022, a third season of the show was announced, debuting on September 30.